johannschopplich/nuxt-vitalizer/README.md

 # Nuxt LCP Speedup

-A [Nuxt](https://nuxt.com) _do-one-thing-well_ module to optimize Largest Contentful Paint (LCP) for Lighthouse and Google PageSpeed Insights.
-This may improve your SEO visibility.
+A [Nuxt](https://nuxt.com) workaround as a _do-one-thing-well_ module to optimize Largest Contentful Paint (LCP) for Lighthouse and Google PageSpeed Insights.

 ## Why?

-Large Nuxt applications can suffer from poor performance scores in Lighthouse and Google PageSpeed Insights.
-Each dynamic import results in a `<link rel="prefetch">` tag being added to the HTML.
-This causes the browser to prefetch all dynamic imports, delaying the rendering of the main content.
-Even if the application feels fast, the LCP score can be negatively affected by the prefetching of dynamic imports and image assets.
-This module addresses this issue by removing prefetchable dependencies from the build manifest.
+Large Nuxt applications can suffer from poor performance scores in Lighthouse and Google PageSpeed Insights due to `<link rel="prefetch">` tags accumulating in the HTML.
+This module removes prefetchable chunks from the build manifest to improve the LCP score.

+For each dynamic import, such as asynchronous components and other assets such as images, a `<link rel="prefetch">` is rendered by Nuxt.
+This causes the browser to prefetch these chunks, even if they are not needed on the current page.
+While this is great for the overall performance of the application, it can lead to a high number of prefetch requests, which negatively affects the Largest Contentful Paint score.

 ![Lighthouse SEO performance score when using the module](./.github/lighthouse-seo-performance.png)

-The module supports two prefetch strategies that hook into the Nuxt build process to optimize the LCP score: `none` and `exceptImages`.
+This module is a workaround that hooks into the Nuxt build process to optimize the LCP score by:

-- `none`: Disables prefetching for all dynamic imports.
-As a result, no `<link rel="prefetch">` tags for build assets will be added to the HTML.
-This is the default behavior.
+- Disabling rendering `prefetch` links for dynamic imports.
-- `exceptImages`: Filter image assets from the build manifest.
-This prevents the browser from prefetching images, which can delay the rendering of the main content.
-Script and style assets will not be affected.
-You can define a custom list of image extensions to filter in the [module options](#module-options).
+- Preventing image assets (`gif`, `jpg`, `jpeg`, `png`, `svg`, and `webp`) from being prefetched.
+You can customize this list in the [module options](#module-options).

 ## Setup